113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dt>--hide-ibm-catalog (optional)</dt>
   <dd>By default, the catalog is visible to all users in this account.
 By providing this flag, you can make products available only to the users you choose by turning off visibility to the {{site.data.keyword.cloud_notm}} catalog and adding the products to your private catalogs.
   <dt>--include-all BOOLEAN (optional)</dt>
   <dd>Default is true if flag not provided.
 Valid values are `true` and `false`.
 If set to true, the filter defaults to include the entire public catalog, and subsequent filters are excluded.
 If set to false, the filter excludes the entire public catalog, and subsequent flags are included.
-For more details, see [Managing catalog settings](/docs/account?topic=account-filter-account).</dd>
+For more information, see [Managing catalog settings](/docs/account?topic=account-filter-account).</dd>
   <dt>--offering-format FORMAT (optional)</dt>
   <dt>--category CATEGORY (optional)</dt>
   <dd>Provide a comma-separated list of category names or tags you want to include or exclude.
 Run the `ibmcloud catalog offering category-options` command to view all options.</dd>